 The curious curate's peephole.

 The north nave is equally curious.
 It contains a number of interesting memorials.
 On the north wall is a monument to Sir Humphrey Llwyd of Foxhall (the focus of the jealousy of John Panton at Foxhall Newydd).
 Llwyd was known as an author, librarian, musician and physician, and with his work as a cartographer, the ‘Father of Modern Geography’, producing the first accurate maps of Wales.
 He is depicted in Spanish costume kneeling before an altar.
 To its left, also on the north wall is a delightful and rare brass memorial to Sir Richard Myddleton of Galch Hill (1509-1578), once the governor of Denbigh Castle.
-He kneels facing his wife Jane across a desk, their nine sons and seven daughters about them, including Thomas Myddleton (1550 – 1631), Lord Mayor of London in 1613 and Thomas Myddleton (1560 – 1631), famous for construction of the New River, supplying London with reliable fresh water from the River Lea.
+He kneels facing his wife Jane across a desk, their nine sons and seven daughters about them, including Thomas Myddleton (1550 – 1631), Lord Mayor of London in 1613 and Hugh Myddleton (1560 – 1631), famous for construction of the New River, supplying London with reliable fresh water from the River Lea.

 On the west wall in the north nave is a marble memorial to the poet, Thomas Edwards (1739 – 1810), more famously known as Twm o’r Nant.
 Born in Llannefydd, he lived with his parents near Nantglyn, from where he took his pen name.
 He became known for his anterliwtau, interludes or short plays which he performed throughout Denbighshire.
 His work focused on the social ills of which he suffered some; greedy landowners and untrustworthy clergy.
 His work forms a link between the older, medieval traditions of Welsh literature and the later modern era.
 He was tremendously driven, largely self-taught, joining a local company of touring actors, labouring in Denbigh, suffering bankruptcy and poverty.
 At the Corwen Eisteddfod of 1789, he controversially failed to win the main prize, and again at Bala in the same year, after the victor Gwallter Mechain was given firstly advance knowledge of the subject at Corwen, and what kind of awdl was desired at Bala.
 Twm o’r Nant’s great supporter, David Samwell, otherwise known as the fiery spirited Dadfydd ddu Feddyg, surgeon to Captain Cook and native of Nantglyn was so incensed, it is believed he invited one of Gwallter Mechain’s supporters to a duel.
 Samwell named Twm o’r Nant ‘The Cambrian Shakespeare’ (though this was something of a burden to Twm o’r Nant) and presented him with a silver pen, which now resides in the National Museum of Wales in Cardiff.
 Twm o’r Nant’s sign-posted tomb is situated in the churchyard, along with its unfinished inscription.